keiww/do-i-know-how-to-run-a-react-app-without-create-react-app/README.md

-# DO I Know How to run a React App without create-react-app ?
+# DO I know how to run a React App without create-react-app ?

+WIP